darryncampbell/DataWedge-Workflow-Sample/README.md

 - Access the license system to download the `.bin` file associated with your license(s)
 - Apply the license to the device(s), either manually through the device UI or through mass-deployment using StageNow or your EMM.

-Note: OCR licensing uses the same licensing mechanism used elsewhere for Zebra Android value-adds, known as Mobility DNA licensing.
-If you have already used licensing with other tools like Enterprise Browser, or to add enterprise features to value-tier devices you should find OCR licensing familiar.
+Note: OCR licensing uses the same licensing mechanism used elsewhere for Zebra Android value-adds, known as Mobility DNA licensing, including entitlement for Zebra One Care customers.

 **You can experiment with all OCR features using DWDemo without obtaining any kind of license**